Deciding whether to put a comma before or after but in a sentence is hard for a lot of writers, but it doesn’t have to be for you!

 This time, but is connecting an independent clause to a dependent clause.
 How do you know?
 Look at the words after but: for the rain.
 That phrase can’t stand by itself as a complete sentence, which means it’s a dependent clause.
 Therefore, you shouldn’t use a comma before but.

-Here are a few more examples of when you should and shouldn’t use a comma before but in a sentence:
+Examples of when you should and shouldn’t use a comma before but in a sentence

 By the way, this comma rule applies to all conjunctions, including and, or, and so.

 If you’re wondering whether you need a comma after but, the answer is that you probably don’t.